cf-platform-eng/isv-ci-generator/docs/customize-test.md

 3. Connect using the mysql cli, then provide your password:
     $ mysql -h test-instance-mysql -p
 ```
-These instructions will be used to modify the test and include those steps.
+In the following steps, those instructions will be used to enhance the test.

 ### The Default Test Script